Arrow Spine Calculator

 Key factors affecting spine selection:

-1. Draw weight — The primary driver.
+1. Draw weight.
+The primary driver.
 A 60 lb recurve needs stiffer arrows than a 35 lb beginner bow.

-3. Arrow length — Longer arrows are effectively weaker (more leverage at the tip).
+2. Draw length.
+Longer draws create more dynamic flex.
+Longer arrows are also effectively weaker (more leverage at the tip).
 Add 5 spine numbers per extra inch beyond 28".

 Embed This Calculator